DeepLabCut/Docker4DeepLabCut2.0/README.md

 </p>

 Then, you can open the notebook provided, to [check your installation](/checkTFversion_and_GPU.ipynb) and play around with other ways this Docker could be useful to you.

+Here is an example Notebook for using DeepLabCut with Jupyter: https://github.com/AlexEMG/DeepLabCut/blob/master/examples/Docker_TrainNetwork_VideoAnalysis.ipynb

+## Using the Docker for Training and Video Analysis:

 # Docker Quick Tips:
 Check which containers are running: